-Are you looking to replace your existing roof or need a new roof?
+Are you looking to replace your existing roof or need a new roof with our Vienna VA Natural Wood Shingle Roof?
 If so, have you considered natural wood shingles?
 A good reason to use wood as a roofing material is if your home has some historical references that call for preservation by using wood.
 As well, wood has a distinctive look and aesthetic appeal.

 What is a Wood Shingle Roof?

 Natural wood shingle roofs are ones that are finished with wood from insect and weather resistant trees such as red cedar, redwood, and treated pine.
 Wood shingles are sawn on both sides and have an even taper and uniform thickness.
 Wood shakes differ in that they are split and have a more rustic, textured appearance.
 Shingles are available in 18 inch and 24 inch lengths that are overlapped for optimal weather protection.

 Western red cedar and southern yellow pine shingles are available chemically pressure treated.
 This makes them fire resistant and better able to prevent premature rot and decay.

 While cedar shingles can be placed on wood spacers or nailing strips, pine shingles are usually placed over a felt underlayment on solid decking.

 There are several layers and steps we use to install a wood shingle roof.
 Each of these is in accordance with the National Roofing Contractors Association (NRCA) guidelines.
 When considering natural wood shingles, it’s important to keep in mind that the NRCA advises against using wood shingles on roofs with slopes less than 4 in 12.
 Here are the basic components, which we will describe in more detail.